Huntsville Project Manager earns 2021 Difference Maker Award

+HUNTSVILLE, Ala. – A project manager with the Furnishings Program has earned top honors from the U.S. Army Engineering and Support Center, Huntsville’s largest directorate.

-Daphne Thompson received the Installation Support and Program Management Directorate's 2021 Difference Maker Award.
-Thompson, a project manager with the Furnishings Program, has been with Huntsville Center since January 2009.
+Daphne Thompson, who has worked at Huntsville Center since January 2009, received the Installation Support and Program Management Directorate’s 2021 Difference Maker Award during an awards presentation in December.

+Thompson was selected for the directorate-level award from six division-level nominees in recognition of her outstanding work ethic and professionalism, said Tom Meier, ISPM Military Support Division chief.

+“Daphne is an integral part of the leadership within the Furniture Project Delivery Team,” said Meier.
+“On her watch, the team has made several cultural shifts that have made a significant positive impact on the program and Huntsville Center as a whole.”

 |Date Taken: